1 / 20

 Park rig in a straight line on firm level ground

 20 / 20

 A. a yellow lamp on the left side

 B. a white lamp on the left side

-C. a yellow lamp on the left side
+C. a white lamp on the right side

 Converter dollies built on or after March 1, 1998, are required to have antilock brakes.
 These dollies will have a yellow lamp on the left side of the dolly.